MilenaLavanchy/elenagjevukaj.github.io/_posts/2018-03-11-codergals.md

 It was a challenge for us because we worked for the first time on Debian OS.

-Project that other girls worked on:
+Projects that other girls worked on:

 [https://github.com/dhurataK/codergals](https://github.com/dhurataK/codergals)